wp-plugins/suggest-review/readme.txt

 * Can be configured to allow guests to mark items for review.
 * Can also be configured to put the last update date to the end of each post.
 * Exclude the suggest review button by IDs of pages, posts
+* There is a page in the dashboard that lists all of the content that has been flagged for review (that the current user can access)

 Neither the mark for review button or last update date will appear on list of post pages or search results.